ajahne/blog/_drafts/2022-3-31-recharging-as-a-manager.md

 One thing to do is look into what perks your company has that can help you revitalize.
 For example, [Dropbox has](https://jobs.dropbox.com/Benefits#:~:text=Our%20essential%20U.S.%20benefits%20include,options%20offered%20through%20Modern%20Health.) a recharge program, monthly company wide PTO days (I'm writing this post of one of them, lol), and flexible PTO.
 Use your company benefits, you have earned them!

 # ✌🏾 Parting words
 I find it critical to find and do things that recharge me in a sustainable way so I can bring my best self in both my professional and personal life!
+While I outline some ways to recharge, this post could also be called reducing stress as a manager ⏬.
 Ultimately, make sure to invest in yourself.
 You cannot fully invest in others, if you are not investing in yourself first!

 So...what can you bake into your day or week that will help give you the boost you need? 🔋